sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Outline_View.md

 {"title":"Ruby Outline View","weight":"20"}

 This page gives an overview of the Ruby Outline View.

 ## Introduction

 The outline view provides a nice graphical overview of the currently selected file in the editor.
-This view shows the high level model of the code.
-Elements appear in the order in which the appear within the code.
+This view shows the high-level model of the code.
+Elements appear in the order in which they appear within the code.

 ![RubyOutline](/Images/appc/download/attachments/30083025/RubyOutline.gif)